Amoxicillin

-Amoxicillin is an antibiotic medication used to treat a number of bacterial infections.
-These include middle ear infection, strep throat, pneumonia, skin infections, and urinary tract infections among others.
-It is taken by mouth, or less commonly by injection.
+Amoxicillin is an antibiotic medication belonging to the aminopenicillin class of the penicillin family.
+The drug is used to treat bacterial infections such as middle ear infection, strep throat, pneumonia, skin infections, odontogenic infections, and urinary tract infections.
+It is taken orally (swallowed by mouth), or less commonly by either intramuscular injection or by an IV bolus injection, which is a relatively quick intravenous injection lasting from a couple of seconds to a few minutes.

 Common adverse effects include nausea and rash.
 It may also increase the risk of yeast infections and, when used in combination with clavulanic acid, diarrhea.
 It should not be used in those who are allergic to penicillin.
 While usable in those with kidney problems, the dose may need to be decreased.
 Its use in pregnancy and breastfeeding does not appear to be harmful.
-Amoxicillin is in the beta-lactam family of antibiotics.
+Amoxicillin is in the β-lactam family of antibiotics.